-Southern trailing 17-3 versus Prairie View A&M heading into fourth quarter
+Southern loses homecoming game 24-3 to Prairie View, questions on coaching staff boil up

 Trending News

+The game remained scoreless until the beginning of the second quarter, where the Panthers scored on a 15-yard rushing touchdown from Zachary native Connor Wisham.

+Southern would trail 17-0 at half and the only points of the game came in the 3rd quarter with a Nathan Zimmer 36 yard field goal.

-Southern quarterback Anthony Strother is 9-for-14 passing attempts with 56 passing yards; running back Trey Holly leads the team in rushing with 88 yards on 19 attempts.
+The Jaguar offense once again struggled to move the ball as Southern quarterback Anthony Strother is 12-for-21 passing with only 81 passing yards.
+Southern running back Trey Holly led the team in rushing with 99 yards on 21 attempts.

+Southern will host Florida A&M on Saturday with a 4:00 p.m. kickoff in Mumford Stadium.

 More News